Charly (song): Reception

 The song received generally mixed reviews from critics, despite its popularity.
 Dooyoo.co.uk described "Charly" as "An infamous song which was played at very loud volumes for weeks and its music video turned it into one of the controversial songs of its time."
+NME named it Single of the Week, writing, "A pretty damn naughty techno track which cleverly uses a catch line from an old public information film.
+Charly says you should always tell your mummy before you go off somewhere, is the line you're going to be hearing over the next few weeks.
+This could be a good or bad thing as hundreds of bedroom samplers go scouring old BBC soundtrack films/records for all sorts of gems.
+Let's hope it gets people thinking about their tracks as well.
+A charter without a doubt."

 Popmatters.com described "Charly" as an electronic track developed in such a way that it would ensure boredom avoidance.
 Stylusmagazine.com interpreted the song as "All teenage rampage and suckingly vacant insurgency".
 Regardless of "Charly"'s mixed critical reception, the track has still genuinely managed to garner a rather widespread cult following over the years for its innovative use of sound, as it has been considered by many fans to be one of the main turning points in electronic music history, if not the overall rave scene in general.

 Alexis Petridis, writing for The Guardian in 2020, listed "Charly" at number 16 in his list of his 25 best early '90s breakbeat hardcore tracks.